aplteam/MarkAPL/README.md

 Note that there is an editor available that uses MarkAPL as converter: [Meddy](https://github.com/aplteam/Meddy "Meddy on GitHub").

-The editor is quite basic (but comes with Undo/Redo and a powerful Search/Replace) but it supports all MarkAPL features.
+The editor is quite basic but it supports all MarkAPL features.
+It sports the most important features you would expect from any editor (Undo/Redo and a powerful Search/Replace) and also comes with a tree view for navigation that is auto-generated from the headers .